blinklabs-io/docs/src/content/docs/guides/cardano-up/004-reference-guide.md

 #### List available packages

-We can see what available packages or put another way what available Cardano services we can install with cardano-up by running the following command in our Ubuntu app:
+We can see what available packages or put another way what available Cardano services we can install with cardano-up by running the following command:

 ```
 cardano-up list-available